 Employees can digest short videos or articles when they have the time: whether that is between tasks at work — or at home using a mobile phone, tablet, or laptop.

-Not only does this make learning more convenient, but it also helps them to solve complex problems, said Christopher Pappas, founder of the online learning community eLearning Industry.
+Not only does this make learning more convenient, but it also helps them to solve problems at the moment of need, said Christopher Pappas, founder of the online learning community eLearning Industry.

 By focusing each lesson on one particular topic, learners can easily digest the material without experiencing “cognitive overload,” said Pappas.

-When it comes to training and company-sponsored learning, employees are expecting more from their companies.
+When it comes to learning and growth opportunities, employees are expecting more from their companies.
 They want to continually improve their skills, at work and on the go, and they want employers to help them achieve their individual goals.

 Through eLearning, social learning platforms, and Micro Learning modules, your company has the opportunity to teach your employees continuously and help them grow in their careers.
 You’ll also find your own solutions along the way, enabling your training managers to focus on individual growth instead of leading monotonous training sessions for new hires.

 What are some of the challenges you are currently facing in the learning and development context at your organization?
 Do you have an eLearning platform in place that supports Microlearning and Mobile Learning?
 Comment below!
 We'd love to hear :)

 Tauber, T., 2015.
 Investing in Learning Content: Redefining Priorities to Keep Up with the Modern Learner.
 Bersin by Deloitte, 2015.

 The Four E’s: Your Fast Lane to Continuous Learning http://www.peoplefluent.com/blog/the-four-e-s-your-fast-lane-to-continuous-learning